 Thai food on Koh Samui

 You’ll easily find your favourite Thai dishes – whether or not they’re authentically ‘of Samui’.
 All the tourist staples are on every island menu: green, red, yellow, Massaman and Panang curries, pad Thai, papaya salad and mango sticky rice can feature three times daily if you like.

 These Thai dishes, and more, can be found at five-star restaurants or hole-in-the-wall roadside stands and they’re almost universally guaranteed to delight.

 If you’d like to explore further, culinarily speaking, ask the restaurant to bring a random selection of dishes (specifying ‘not too spicy!).
 Depending on where the chef is from – whether they’re local to Samui, or from Isaan or northern Thailand – you might discover new favourites at every meal.

 Samui is known to produce the best coconuts in Thailand so you’ll want to add a fresh coconut to your daily routine – they’re incredible.
 Coconut jam should earn a worthy place in your souvenir stash, too.

 As for one particular island dish, that would have to be… No Names.
-This Samui specialty includes a vague mixture of grated vegetables coated in batter and deep fried.
+This Samui speciality includes a vague mixture of grated vegetables coated in batter and deep-fried.
 The exact recipe differs from place to place but they’re universally moreish.
 A perfect afternoon snack with a cold Thai beer.